Logo Icon

 SHARE

-In CBSE Class 12 Economics, the theory paper holds a weightage of 80 marks and the project work holds a weightage of 20 marks.
+In the Economics syllabus for class 12, the theory paper holds a weightage of 80 marks, and the project work holds a weightage of 20.
 The revised syllabus of class 12 economics is divided into three parts:

-Part A: Macroeconomics having a weightage of 40 marks.
+• Part A: Macroeconomics has a weightage of 40 marks.

-Part B: Indian Economic Development having a weightage of 40 marks.
+• Part B: Indian Economic Development has a weightage of 40 marks.

 Unit 1: National Income and Related Aggregates